rescript-lang/bucklescript.github.io/docs/object.md

 **Double check your JS output** to make sure your name mangling worked.

-If your key contains hyphens... you'll have to use the next method.
+**If your key contains hyphens**
+... you'll have to use the next method.

 <!-- TODO: playground link -->